Package 'rankdifferencetest'

 Slot Subslot Name Description

-1 statistic Test statistic.
-W+W^+ for the exact Wilcoxon signed-rank distribution or ZZ for the asymptotic normal approximation.
+2 statistic Test statistic.
+W+W^+ for the exact Wilcoxon signed-rank distribution.
+ZZ for the asymptotic normal approximation.

-6 2 lower Lower bound of confidence interval for the pseudomedian.
+4 lower Lower bound of confidence interval for the pseudomedian.
+NULL if no CI requested.

-6 3 upper Upper bound of confidence interval for the pseudomedian.
+5 upper Upper bound of confidence interval for the pseudomedian.
+NULL if no CI requested.

-6 7 ci.method Method used for calculating the confidence interval.
+7 3 conf_method Method used to calculate the confidence interval.

 References